vinaooo/yeelight-shell-scripts/README.md

 I have setup different scenes as devices for the same light.
 There is a `bedroom` device which can be switched on/off and use the dim feature - this is just a normal setup.
 And there is also a `sleep` and a `rainbow` device that addresses the same light to apply this scenes.

 `yeelight-disco.sh` is a wrapper that only accepts one value - I use `${intensity.percent}` from HA-Bridge.
 There is some math done with that value to fit into the 2-99% range (Strange: I can't tell Alexa to use 1 or 100%) and still have some 'disco-speed'.
-Adjust to your needs.
+Adjust to your needs.# Planning

+ - Turn this into a GNOME extension

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTMzOTU3NDUzLC00MDM0Mjc1MjRdfQ==
+eyJoaXN0b3J5IjpbMTEwNDUzNjg4Myw5MzM5NTc0NTNdfQ==
 -->